 - Workplace accidents: Falls are the No. 2 cause of spinal cord injury and the most common construction-related accident (excluding highway collisions).
 Falls resulted in 338 out of 1,008 construction deaths in 2018, according to the Occupational Safety and Health Administration.

 For those who struggle with spinal cord injuries from a construction fall or another workplace accident, workman’s comp may not be the only recourse if the employer’s intentional conduct or that of a third party is to blame.
 An example might be a fall caused by haphazard scaffolding, which the employer knew about but failed to replace.

 Because a spinal cord injury cannot be cured and often involves a measure of paralysis, costs after the accident can be astronomical.
 To protect your rights, consider talking to a personal injury attorney who can explain the options for maximizing your award potential.

-Call 855-468-7626 for a free consultation with a spinal injury lawyer in New York.
+Call 855-468-7626 for a free consultation with a spinal injury lawyer in New York, New Jersey and Chicago, IL.
 Sobo & Sobo’s personal injury attorneys have helped victims and their families by winning compensation for damages for over 50 years.
-Call or visit one of our New York City or Hudson Valley locations today to see what you are owed for your spinal injury.
+Call or visit one of our NY, NJ or Chicago locations today to see what you are owed for your spinal injury.